cockroachdb/docs/src/current/cockroachcloud/architecture.md

 Traffic comes in from the public internet and is routed by the cloud provider’s load balancer to a Kubernetes (K8s) cluster that hosts CockroachDB.
 K8s pods allow CockroachDB {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster to limit SQL resource consumption for each user.
 They also minimize interference between pods that are scheduled on the same machine, giving each user a high-quality experience even when other users are running heavy workloads.

-The following diagram is a high-level representation of what a typical {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster cluster looks like:
+The following diagram is a high-level representation of what a typical {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster looks like:

 <img src="{{ 'images/cockroachcloud/serverless-diagram.png' | relative_url }}" alt="Serverless architecture" style="width:100%; max-width:800px" />